-FEPs can connect W-2 participants with these opportunities by directly contacting the employer and/or provider of interest or by requesting more information through the online contact form at http://wisconsinfastforward.com/inquiry.asp.
+FEPs can connect W-2 participants with these opportunities by directly contacting the employer and/or provider of interest or by requesting more information by contacting Wisconsin Fast Forward.

 Lastly, Occupational Information Network (ONET) Online provides resources to identify and match an individual's unique mix of knowledge, skills, and abilities to previously unconsidered occupations that may be present in their local labor market.
 Developed under sponsorship of the US Department of Labor/Employment and Training Administration, ONET combines a searchable national-level database of standardized and occupation-specific descriptors with career assessment instruments to provide a wide range of occupational information for those seeking work.
 More information on ONET can be found in their Online Resource Center.